34 SPRING BREAK SAFETY TIPS FOR COLLEGE STUDENTS, FAMILIES, AND SOLO TRAVELERS (2026 UPDATE)

 Passport and credit-card security may get lost in the shuffle of beach bags and theme-park excursions.

-- Put your passports, extra cash, and secondary credit card in the hotel safe.
-Don’t carry valuables with you once checking in
+- Put your passports, extra cash, and secondary credit card in the hotel safe

-- Make another set of passport copies and leave them at home with a family member in case the originals are stolen
+- Make copies of your passports.
+Carry one set with you and leave a second set with a family member in case the originals are stolen

 - Consider buying a waterproof pouch for your phone when you swim